dafneMena/iOS101_Prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## App Brainstorming (Step 4)
+1. Tiktok
+    a.
+Endless amount of videos
+    b.
+The 'save' feature
+    c.
+Easy to share videos with friends

+2. Venmo
+    a.
+List of transactions
+    b.
+QR code to easily find profiles
+    c.
+Navigation is simple

+3. Messages
+    a.
+Can pin conversations
+    b.
+Search feature
+    c.
+Can assign contact pics
+    d.
+Can recover deleted messages
+    e.
+Additional apps integrated (Games, music, apple pay)

 ## Notes

 Describe any challenges encountered while building the app.
+The most challenging encounter was adding the image assest and building the 'reset' function.

 ## License